labex-labs/open-source-labs/rust/rust-by-example/lab-03-formatted-print/step1.md

 # Formatted print

 Printing is handled by a series of `macros` defined in `std::fmt` some of which include:

-- `format!`: write formatted text to `String`
+- `format!`: write formatted text to `String`.
 - `print!`: same as `format!` but the text is printed to the console (io::stdout).
 - `println!`: same as `print!` but a newline is appended.
 - `eprint!`: same as `print!` but the text is printed to the standard error (io::stderr).
 - `eprintln!`: same as `eprint!` but a newline is appended.

 All parse text in the same fashion.
 As a plus, Rust checks formatting correctness at compile time.

 ```rust
 fn main() {